sophos-iaas/chef-sophos-sg/README.md

 #### DNAT

-Redirect HTTP traffic fom Any to the Public Address to the Webserver:
+Redirect HTTP traffic from Any to the Public Address to the Webserver:

     sophos_sg_object 'network/host/REF_NetHosWebserver' do
       attributes name: 'Webserver',